plotly/documentation/_posts/r/financial/2015-07-30-time-series.md

 ---
-name: Time Series
-permalink: r/time-series/
 description: How to plot date and time in R. An example of a time series plot with the POSIXct and Sys.Date classes.
+display_as: financial
+language: r
 layout: base
-thumbnail: thumbnail/time-series.jpg
-language: r
-page_type: example_index
-display_as: financial
+name: Time Series
-order: 1.1
+order: 1
 output:
   html_document:
     keep_md: true
+page_type: example_index
+permalink: r/time-series/
+thumbnail: thumbnail/time-series.jpg
 ---

 ### New to Plotly?